pivotal-cf/docs-pks/bbr-restore-tkgi.hbs.md

 1. Ensure the {{  vars.product }} BOSH Director backup artifact is in the folder from which you run BBR.

-1. Run the BBR restore command to restore the TKGI BOSH Director:
+1. Run the BBR restore command to restore the {{ vars.product_short }} BOSH Director:

     ```
     nohup bbr director  --host BOSH-DIRECTOR-IP \